Best Paid Substack Newsletters 2026 (Top 15 by Revenue)

 - Best for culture: The Honest Broker ($6/mo, unmatched depth)

 Start with 2–3 subscriptions that match your interests.
 Give each one a full month before deciding.
-And if your paid newsletter backlog starts growing, set up an automated digest to make sure you're getting value from every subscription.
+And once your paid newsletter list crosses 3, set up an automated digest with cross-source dedup and sponsor stripping — so you're getting value from every subscription instead of paying $2,000/year to feel guilty about an unread inbox.

 Frequently Asked Questions